gitgik/distributed-system-design/README.md

 - Will users be able to post tweets and follow other people?
 - Should we also design to create and display user's timeline?
 - Will the tweets contain photos and videos?
-- Are we focusong on the backend only or are we developing the front-end too?
+- Are we focusing on the backend only or are we developing the front-end too?
 - Will users be able to search tweets?
 - Will there be any push notification for new or important tweets?
 - Do we need to display hot trending topics?